mfem/web/src/tutorial/solvers.md

 - Try running `./ex2p` to run a 2D elasticity problem.

-- As in example 1, the linear system is solved using _algebraic multigrid_.
+- As in Example 1, the linear system is solved using AMG.

 - For this example, two types of AMG solvers can be used: